xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Implementation, Benchmark Dataset and Metrics

 \section{Implementation, Benchmark Dataset and Metrics}

-To thoroughly assess the effectiveness and practicality of \textit{xOffense}, we designed a comprehensive experimental setup that evaluates not only task completion rates but also the scalability, adaptability, and efficiency of the system under realistic penetration testing conditions.
-This section details the experimental settings, models, fine-tuning methodologies, benchmark datasets, evaluation metrics and presents an in-depth analysis of the empirical results.
+To thoroughly assess the effectiveness and practicality of \textit{xOffense}, we designed a comprehensive experimental setup that evaluates not only task completion rates but also the scalability, adaptability, and efficiency of the system under realistic pentest conditions.
+This section details the experimental settings, models, fine-tuning method, benchmark datasets, evaluation metrics and presents an in-depth analysis of the empirical results.